Raphaël (JavaScript library)

 Raphaël, named for Italian painter Raffaello Sanzio da Urbino, is a cross-browser JavaScript library that draws Vector graphics for web sites.
 It will use SVG for most browsers, but will use VML for older versions of Internet Explorer.
 Raphaël currently supports Chrome 5.0+ Firefox 3.0+, Safari 3.0+, Opera 9.5+ and Internet Explorer 6.0+.
-According to JavaScript analytics service, Libscore, Raphaël is used on over 3,000 websites, including the homepages of Apple's iCloud, Food Network, Cornell, and Philips.

 Use

 Raphaël is used by first creating an instance of the Raphaël object, which manages the creation of the canvas.
 The following examples create a canvas that is 320 pixels wide and 200 pixels high: